Useful Terms and Practical Information

 Easter is a long holiday, in fact, Norway has the world’s longest Easter holiday.
 The last day for schools and some businesses is the Friday prior to Palm Sunday.
 Monday, Tuesday and Wednesday after Palm Sunday are normal working days (although most preschools and businesses are open for only half the day on Wednesdays) for many but since school-age children are already on holiday, many parents take these days off as well.
 Everything then goes back to normal the Tuesday after Easter.

-However, if you have children in preschool or school/SFO, check if they are open on the 18th April 2017 as some may have planning day (planleggingsdag) on this day so the institutions will be closed.
+However, if you have children in preschool or school/SFO, check if they are open on 3rd April 2018 as some may have planning day (planleggingsdag) on this day so the institutions will be closed.
 This varies from municipality to municipality.

 Spring is in the air, new life grows and the sun is back.
 Decorations in the home are changed to those of spring/summer colours.